School of Speech and Hearing Science

 Steven J. Cloud, Ph.D., CCC-SLP

-The Master of Science (M.S.) education program in speech-language pathology (residential) and/or the Doctor of Audiology (Au.D.) education program in audiology (residential) at The University of Southern Mississippi is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850; 800.498.2071 or 301.296.5700.
+The Master of Science (M.S.) education program in speech-language pathology (residential) and the Doctor of Audiology (Au.D.) education program in audiology (residential) at The University of Southern Mississippi are accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850; 800.498.2071 or 301.296.5700.

 The School of Speech and Hearing Science’s mission is:

 The School of Speech and Hearing Sciences is a community of scholars and practitioners educating students through best practice models in diverse academic and clinical learning experiences, research, and service.

 Develop course syllabi that illustrate how outcomes will be demonstrated through course work and clinical experiences.

 Monitor student’s achievement of knowledge and skill outcomes across the time-span of the program.

 Use evidence-based practice and research to guide and evaluate all academic and clinical programs.

 Include all graduate students in clinical learning experiences.